 TRAVEL TO GUATEMALA: A BACKPACKING GUATEMALA TRAVEL GUIDE

 Read this guide before you travel to Guatemala so you have all the information you need to get ready for the trip of a lifetime.
+We also created 7 full itineraries to explore Guatemala on your own.

 Language: Spanish (+ >21 Maya languages are spoken in rural areas all over the country)